-As discussed above in the Quarter Highlights section, on June 6, 2019, the Corporation announced that it and its subsidiaries have been advised by the Nez Perce Tribe that it intends to initiate legal action against the Corporation and its subsidiaries related to water quality impacts due to historical mining activity prior to Midas Gold's and its subsidiaries involvement with the site.
-Neither Midas Gold or its subsidiaries caused the current water quality issues at the site.
-Neither Midas Gold nor its subsidiaries have ever conducted any mining operations at site and therefore has no control or responsibility for any pollutant discharges on the site.
-The Corporation's subsidiaries' actions have been limited to studying current mineral resource potential and environmental conditions in the Stibnite Mining District, evaluating the optimal solutions for remediation and restoration and presenting those solutions to the governmental agencies with appropriate regulatory authority as part of an integrated redevelopment plan for the site.
-Midas Gold's subsidiaries have routinely and continually met with environmental regulators on the issue of the site's water quality.
-The Corporation's subsidiaries are working closely with the IDEQ and the EPA to gain permission to take further action and learn more about the specific causes of degraded water quality.
+As discussed above in the Quarter Highlights section, on June 6, 2019, the Corporation announced that it and its subsidiaries were advised by the Nez Perce Tribe that it intended to initiate legal action against the Corporation and its subsidiaries related to water quality impacts due to historical mining activity prior to Midas Gold's and its subsidiaries involvement with the site.
+The Tribe subsequently filed the legal action in the U.S. District Court of Idaho on August 8, 2019 and the Corporation is defending against the litigation.

+Neither Midas Gold nor its subsidiaries caused the current water quality issues at the site.
+Neither Midas Gold nor its subsidiaries have ever conducted any mining operations at site and therefore have no control or responsibility for any pollutant discharges on the site.
+The Corporation's subsidiaries' actions on the Project site have been limited to studying current mineral resource potential and environmental conditions in the Stibnite Mining District, evaluating the optimal solutions for remediation and restoration and presenting those solutions to the governmental agencies with appropriate regulatory authority as part of an integrated redevelopment plan for the site.
+Midas Gold's subsidiaries have routinely and continually communicated with environmental regulators on the issue of the site's water quality.
+The Corporation's subsidiaries have regularly reported to the federal and state regulators current information on the condition of surface and groundwater and are working closely with the IDEQ and the EPA to gain permission to take further action and learn more about the specific causes of degraded water quality.